ubi-coro/MagBotSim/docs/index.rst

 of electromagnetic fields (yellow) that interact with the mover's field (blue).
 During operation, the movers hover above the tiles and can be controlled in six dimensions by adjusting the currents in the coils contained in the tiles.

-A brief summary of our MagBotSim paper "MagBotSim: Physics-Based Simulation and Reinforcement Learning Environments for Magnetic Robotics" (see :ref:`citation`) is shown in the following video:
+A brief summary of our MagBotSim paper `MagBotSim: Physics-Based Simulation and Reinforcement Learning Environments for Magnetic Robotics <https://arxiv.org/abs/2511.16158>`_ (see :ref:`citation`) is shown in the following video:

 .. raw:: html